 Step 4: Write—about yourself.

-Think of it like the academic version of a date.
-You wouldn’t tell the cute guy you’re out with all about his own accomplishments and reputation, would you?
-You’d have much more success if you told him about yourself.
-Ideally, you’d show off your best side to impress him and get him interested.
+Think of it as the academic version of a date.
+You wouldn’t tell the cute guy you’re out with all about his own accomplishments and reputation, right?
+You’d tell him about yourself.

 It’s the same way with college applications.
-Even though the admissions office isn’t likely to be creeped out by how much you know about the school, they’re not likely to be impressed, either.
-They’re probably harder to impress than the cute guy, too, and they most likely have more applicants to choose from, so you really have to grab their attention.
+The admissions office isn’t likely to be impressed by how much you know about the school.
+You really have to grab their attention.

 So, what should you write?

-- Write specific things.
-Write in detail (at least within the boundaries of the word limit).
-And, most importantly, write things that reflect you and your background, interests, and personality as they relate to the university.
-The admissions officers already know what the school is like—they want to know who you are to determine whether you’d be a good fit.
+- Write in a specific, detailed manner (within the word limit).
+Most importantly, write things that reflect your background, interests, and personality as they relate to the university.

-- Mention campus visits.
-Tell them about personal experiences you’ve had with the school.
-Talk about any meetings with faculty.
-Discuss any faculty member’s research that interests you—and if you have any innovative ideas to add to their work, absolutely mention it.
+- Mention your campus visits.
+Tell them about personal experiences you’ve had with the school, including any meetings with faculty.

-- Comb your text over once you’re done and correct all the silly typos you didn’t notice while writing it.
-Even the best writers let careless errors slip through.
+- Go over your essay once you’re done and correct the typos you didn’t notice while writing it.

 Step 6: Repeat as necessary.